It is no secret that healthcare data security has been lacking in comparison to other industries....

 Information stored on physical devices can be less secure than information stored in the cloud — especially if that physical device is mobile, a laptop or a personal device.

 When confidential information is stored in the cloud, employees can access it from personal devices without needing to risk having physical copies of it on their devices.
-In the case of a stolen or misplaced laptop, for example, the files that employee works with will be secure in the cloud — even a hacker or criminal with complete access to their machine will need their login to steal important files or information.
+In the case of a stolen or misplaced laptop, for example, the files that an employee works with will be secure in the cloud — even a hacker or criminal with complete access to their machine will need their login to steal important files or information.

 Switching to the Cloud